Multi-Way Representation Alignment: Experiments

 All alignment parameters are fit on the training split using sample identity to define correspondences across spaces, and results are reported on held-out test sets.
 For probing, we report stitching accuracy by training a linear probe on one space and evaluating it on another after mapping.
 For retrieval, we average performance over all ordered pairs $(i\!\rightarrow\!j)$ and include pairwise breakdowns where relevant.
 For retrieval experiments, we apply PCA on features to a common dimension $d$ prior to alignment (only when model features have different dimensions), fitting PCA on the training split and applying it to validation/test.
 For probing and clustering, we use the original feature spaces without PCA.

 We use a fixed, dataset-agnostic GCPA configuration for all main results.
 Appendix~\ref{app:hyperparams} shows that additional gains are possible with an alternative set of parameters.
-We also provide the implementation\footnote{\url{https://github.com/acharaakshit/multiway-alignment}} for reference.
+We also discuss the computational costs of the methods in Appendix~\ref{app:computational-complexity}.